Sequence database: Current issues

-Storage & Redundancy
+Storage & redundancy

 Records in sequence databases are deposited from a wide range of sources, from individual researchers to large genome sequencing centers.
 As a result, the sequences themselves, and especially the biological annotations attached to these sequences, may vary in quality.
 There is much redundancy, as multiple labs may submit numerous sequences that are identical, or nearly identical, to others in the databases.

-Many annotations of the sequences are based not on laboratory experiments, but on the results of sequence similarity searches for previously annotated sequences.
+Many sequence annotations are based not on laboratory experiments, but on the results of sequence similarity searches for previously annotated sequences.
 Once a sequence has been annotated based on similarity to others, and itself deposited in the database, it can also become the basis for future annotations.
-This can led to a transitive annotation problem because there may be several such annotation transfers by sequence similarity between a particular database record and actual wet lab experimental information.
+This can lead to a transitive annotation problem because there may be several such annotation transfers by sequence similarity between a particular database record and actual wet lab experimental information.
 Therefore, care must be taken when interpreting the annotation data from sequence databases.

-Scoring Methods
+Scoring methods

 Most of the current database search algorithms rank alignment by a score, which is usually a particular scoring system.
 The solution towards solving this issue is found by making a variety of scoring systems available to suit to the specific problem.

-Alignment Statistics
+Alignment statistics

-When using a searching algorithm we often produce an ordered list which can often carry a lack of biological significance.
+Searching algorithm often produce an ordered list lacking biological significance.